fluxapps/ActiveRecordConfig/README.md

 Declare in `$tabs` your tabs.
 The key is the tab id and the value your config tab class.

-A config tab class can be either a class `ConfigFormGUI`:
+A config tab class can be either a property form `ActiveRecordConfigFormGUI` or `ActiveRecordObjectFormGUI`:
 ```php
 //...
 namespace srag\Plugins\X\Config